dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 workbook window.
 When you execute the code that modifies the shortcut menu,

-the shortcut menu for windows other than the active window aren’t changed.
+the shortcut menu for windows other than the active window aren't changed.
 This

 is a radical departure from how things used to work.